Using your baby’s information in the National Neonatal Audit Programme

 Neonatal unit staff enter your baby's information onto a secure electronic record system.
-All neonatal units share information from these electronic records with the Neonatal Data Analysis Unit at Chelsea and Westminster NHS Foundation Trust and Imperial College London.
-This includes sensitive personal data, including NHS number (CHI number in Scotland), information about the care mum and baby received and any health conditions.
-However, no names are included in this information transfer.
-The Neonatal Data Analysis Unit uses the information for the National Neonatal Audit Programme to monitor and try to improve standards of patient care.
+All neonatal units share information from these electronic records with the National Neonatal Audit Programme (NNAP) project team within the RCPCH.
+This includes sensitive personal data, including NHS number (CHI number in Scotland), information about the care that mum and baby received and any related health conditions.
+The NNAP project team only uses the information for the purpose of the National Neonatal Audit Programme to monitor and try to improve standards of patient care.

 The Royal College of Paediatrics and Child Health and its partners feel it is in the best interests of babies and families to process this information to improve the care babies receive.
 Our partners include parents and parent representative organisations, such as Bliss, the charity which champions the right for every baby born premature or sick to receive the best care by supporting families, campaigning for change and supporting professionals, and enabling life-changing research.

 How long are the data held for?